odiditracy/Customer_Segmentation_Using_RFM_Model/README.md

 # Deploying the KMeans  Model
 5 clusters were created for each metric (0,1,2,3,4) which when put together gives a overall score of 12.
-Using the KMeans algorithm, I fit the data for training and predicted the scores for reach of the metrics.
+Using the KMeans algorithm, I fit the data for training and predicted the scores for each of the metrics.
 I also created a function order_cluster to ensure there was a consistent order for the cluster numbers that will be the output of the KMeans prediction.
  I went on to obtain the overall score of the cusotomers and performed some visualizattion and analysis.